 Europe, our Europe, is now being opened to new members from the agri-food professions looking for commercial or technical contacts and direct mutual dialogue: thus, the human nutrition market widens and the information available to professionals and their impact on the policies of the competent bodies develops.

-Today, the member Exchanges are vying for the honour of hosting more than 3000 participants; the 61st European Commodities Exchange Days will take place in Copenhagen on 7th and 8th October 2021 in Øksnehallen.
+Today, the member Exchanges are vying for the honour of hosting close to 4000 participants; the 64th European Commodities Exchange Days will take place in Paris on 5th and 6th December 2024.